 On the other hand, they gathered great public support and found allies who proved more open-minded.
 They also inspired others to take part, creating a generation of female athletes who would go on to set the standards in professional sports.

-Step by step, women achieved the respect they deserve in the Olympics, by challenging an outdated tradition which has no place in modern civilization.
+Step by step, and with the help of the women who organized their own female olympics, women achieved the respect they deserve in international sporting events, by challenging an outdated tradition.